dat-ecosystem-archive/DEPs/proposals/0000-wire-protocol.md

 As described in DEP-0002 (Hypercore), a peer should be able to verify both the integrity of received data (aka, was there corruption somewhere along the way, detected via hash) and the authenticity (aka, is this the data from the original writer, detected via signature).
 Hypercore transmits the hash for every data block, but only signatures for the root hashes of Merkle trees, not individual block hashes, which means a peer may need additional hashes (for data blocks they do not have a copy of) if they want to verify the signatures of individual blocks.

 Redundantly transmitting all such hashes on every request would be inefficient if the receiver already had some hashes, so requesting peers can specify which hashes they need in the `nodes` field of the `Request` message.
-Instead of sending node indexes, the peer can send a compact bitfield, indicating for each "uncle" and "parent" whether the hash should be transmitted.
+Instead of sending an array of node indexes, the `nodes` field is a compact bitfield (serialized as a `uint64`), indicating for each "uncle" and "parent" whether the hash should be transmitted.

 Consider the following tree: